Updated: May 3

 Finally Recycle, in place of plastic sticky tape, this year I purchased some gorgeous elephant paper tape from Babipur.
 Printed with eco-friendly soluble ink, it can be recycled along with our other paper waste.

-Feeling happy with my choices for gift wrapping moving forward next it was time to really think about the gifts we were giving.
+Not only were my new choices of gift wrap environmentally friendly, they were economically friendly too!
+Next it was time to really think about the gifts we were giving.